Building communities of trust

 Bio

 Storytelling - Dave is passionate about storytelling's power to inspire and give hope.
-His "Seven Foundations of Storytelling" training helps people discover their voice, engage listeners, and learn storytelling structure so people can uncover their gift for speaking authentically, with confidence, and from the heart.
+His "Seven Foundations of Storytelling" training helps people engage listeners by discovering their innate voice to speak authentically, with confidence, and from the heart.

 Integrative Mindfulness